 A panoramic view of the mall's Southeast Wing, with a vacant Dillard's on the left.
 This store was shuttered in 2003.
-Since then, it has housed a chain known as Blacklion as well as one called The Department Store.
-The building has been sitting vacant since the mid-2000s.
+Following this, it housed Blacklion (a furniture store), a mercantile known as The Department Store and Ping Pong Plaza, a table tennis facility.

 Photo from www.showcase.com